dcrommie/walbrook/education/understanding-debt-recycling.md

 ## Debt recycling strategy

-A debt recycling strategy involves directing all after-tax cashflows to the repayment of non-deductible debt.
-These overpayments reduce the overall debt level, increasing borrowing capacity, which the borrower can use to drawdown a deductible loan and invest the loan proceeds in income-producing assets.
+A debt recycling strategy involves directing all after-tax cashflows to the repayment of debts which incur non-deductible interest.

+These overpayments reduce the overall debt level, increasing borrowing capacity, which the borrower can use to drawdown a separate loan and invest the loan proceeds in income-producing assets.
 The non-deductible debt is reduced further by any income and capital gains produced by these assets.

 Depending on the objective of the borrower, the loan structures and their borrowing capacity, they may reduce the overall debt level or keep it static.

-In both cases, the debt recycling strategy aims to reduce the after-tax cost of total debt by increasing the proportion of deductible debt.
+In both cases, the debt recycling strategy aims to reduce the after-tax cost of total debt by minimising the proportion of interest that is not tax-deductible.

-The process is complete when you have reduced your non-deductible debt to zero, via regular cashflows or a combination of regular cashflows and the liquidation of the investment portfolio.
+The process is complete when you have reduced your non-deductible interest expense to zero, via regular cashflows or a combination of regular cashflows and the liquidation of the investment portfolio.

 ## Risks